Barack Obama Responds: Denying Donald Trump’s Wiretap Claim

 Reuters notes the White House never provided any evidence to back up the accusations Donald Trump made on Twitter early this morning.
 Furthermore, no one from the White House has even provided any information to explain exactly what Trump was talking about or where this sudden accusation stemmed from.
 Who or what was the source that told Trump Obama had wiretapped his phones in the first place?

-Per CNN two former senior U.S. officials were quick to dismiss the wiretap accusations Trump had made.
+Per CNN, two former senior U.S. officials were quick to dismiss the wiretap accusations Trump had made.
 The first referred to the accusation as “nonsense.”
 And the second – who had direct knowledge of investigations conducted by the Justice Department while Obama was President – confirmed Trumps’ phones were not wiretapped.

 How does Barack Obama feel about the accusations?